leon-vd/freeboard-table/README.md

 ##### Requirements

-This plugin uses a dynamic height, so a change needs to be made to the WidgetModel.
+This plugin uses a dynamic height which requires a change to be made to the WidgetModel.
 Modify the processCalculatedSetting() function and add after the following line:
 ##### processCalculatedSetting()
 ```
 self.widgetInstance.onCalculatedValueChanged(settingName, returnValue);